golemhq/golem/docs/source/golem-actions.md

 ##### get_cookie(name)

 Get a cookie by its name.
-Returns the cookie if found, None if not.
+Returns the cookie if found, None if not

 ##### get_cookies()

-Returns a list of dictionaries, corresponding to cookies visible in the current session.
+Returns a list of dictionaries, corresponding to cookies present in the current session.

 ##### get_current_url()